NMcKinney237/2021-Capstone-Project/README.md

 ![](./Images/count_classes.png)

+Along with our emotions, there are several other variables that are consistent through the RAVDESS dataset:

-- Standardized values within the entire dataframe:
+- **Standardized values within the entire dataframe:**
     - **1st:  Modality** (03 = audio-only)
     - **2nd:  Vocal channel** (01 = speech)
     - **3rd:  Emotion** (01 = neutral, 02 = calm, 03 = happy, 04 = sad, 05 = angry, 06 = fearful, 07 = disgust, 08 = surprised)